JieqiongDai/Single-Cell-CNV-Evolution/README.md

 * [R](https://www.r-project.org)

 ## Run modes
-The pipeline has three run modes available; the last two run modes are optional and the detail of how-to-run is described in User's guider - Editing the config.yaml:
+The pipeline has three run modes available; The first run mode is basic and the others are dependent on it; The detail of how-to-run is described in User's guider:
 * Basic single cell based analysis: CNV evolutionary analysis is performed at the single cell level
 * Cluster based analysis: CNV evolutionary analysis is performed at the cell cluster level
 * Cluster based analysis in merged patient samples: CNV evolutionary analysis is performed at the cell cluster level and all samples in the same patient are merged